Download Careers360 App

 • Solving previous year CLAT exam papers will boost candidates' confidence in their preparations.
 The more CLAT previous year papers applicants solve, the more assured they will feel about their preparations.

 • A good way to develop time management skills and accuracy is by practising the CLAT previous year papers PDF.
-Students will get an idea about the time they take to finish the question papers.
+Students will get an idea of the time they take to finish the question papers.

 CLAT Sample Papers 2026